sealchain-project/sealchain/db/README.md

   * LRC (leaders and richmen computation) data required for Proof-of-Stake.
   * Other miscellaneous data.

-A cardano node stores its data in a [RocksDB] database.
+A sealchain node stores its data in a [RocksDB] database.
 Since [RocksDB] is written in C++, it is accessed from Haskell via the [rocksdb-haskell-ng] library.

 In addition, this library provides a pure database interface built on top